Nebumix/space-game/README.md

 # Space Game
-A space game made using javascript and HTML5.
+A space game made using Javascript and HTML5.

 You can game it [here](https://nebumix.github.io/space-game/)... enjoy :)